Official Government Website

 FAQ – Hiring Entities

 Effective July 1, 2018, changes were made to the “Speech and Hearing Services Practice Act” (IC § 54-2901 – IC § 54-2927) that could impact what you do when using a signed language interpreter in the State of Idaho.
-This Act does not mandate the use of a signed language interpreter but when a signed language interpreter is used for communication, that interpreter is required to hold a valid license through the Idaho Bureau of Occupational Licenses (IBOL).
+This Act does not mandate the use of a signed language interpreter but when a signed language interpreter is used for communication, that interpreter is required to hold a valid license through the Idaho Division of Occupational and Professional Licenses (IDOPL).

 What is this about?

-Effective July 1, 2018, signed language interpreters are required to have a valid license from the Idaho Bureau of Occupations Licenses (IBOL) to interpret in the State of Idaho, with few exceptions.
+Effective July 1, 2018, signed language interpreters are required to have a valid license from the Idaho Division of Occupational and Professional Licenses (IDOPL) to interpret in the State of Idaho, with few exceptions.
 This Act does not mandate the use of a signed language interpreter

 Where does this requirement come from?